julianamsousa/prova-estagio-dev-2022/readme.md

 Objetivo:
-Simular o pontuação dos times até a final
+Simular a pontuação dos times até a final